qc-tum/TNC/README.md

 ### Features
 - `cotengra`: Enables Rust bindings to the tree annealing, tree reconfiguration and tree tempering methods of cotengra

+## Getting started

+To familiarize yourself with the code, it is recommended to look at the examples and the documentation.
+Some aspects of the library are also covered in more detail in the [Tutorial](https://qc-tum.github.io/TNC/tnc/_tutorial/index.html).
+If you want to contribute, please take a loot at the Contribution guide.

 ## Example